Customer-specific schedules

 Cron alternative

 Cron is useful for fixed maintenance tasks.
-Webhook Scheduler is built for product workflows where every customer, event, or payment needs its own delayed HTTP delivery with retries and logs.
+Webhook Scheduler is built for product workflows where each user, invoice, event, or integration needs its own future HTTP delivery with retries and logs.

 curl https://webhookscheduler.com/api/v1/schedule \